beukueb/myflq/README.md

 ps://github.com/beukueb/myflq).
 You can also copy paste your custom file in the textbox.
 - Select allele database.
   These are instead links to the alleles.csv-files.
 You can copy paste your custom file in the textbox.
-- Sample: select the fastq (or fasta?) file for analysis.
+- Sample: select the fastq file for analysis.
   The fastq can be either single-end or paired-end and should be available on BaseSpace.
 - Save results to: the project where your results will be saved.
 - General options for analysis: